modm-io/modm/tools/build_script_generator/scons/module.md

 it doesn't contain a lot of logic or specific data, it is only meant for calling the right SCons tool with the right arguments.

-We do not intend to serve every possible use-case with this module.
-**If you need something special, write your own SConstruct file, maybe starting by modifying ours.**
+We do not intend to serve every possible use-case with this module. **If you need something special, write your own SConstruct file, maybe starting by modifying ours.** It is intentionally BSD-licensed so that you do not have to publish your changes to it.

 Remember to set `modm:build:scons:include_sconstruct` to `False`, so that your custom `SConstruct` does not get overwritten by `lbuild build`.
-See the instructions inside our generated default `SConstruct`.
+See the instructions inside our generated default `SConstruct` file.

 ## SCons Methods